Arca/Documentation

 bash

-arca admin orgs --output table
+arca fees schedule --output table

 bash